-The conjunction "or," as used in the claims, shall be interpreted as an alternative between two (or more) features, such as alternative method steps, and shall not be construed to specifically exclude any "non-selected" feature (such as an "XOR" operator).
-A list of features connected with an "or" that starts with the phrase "at least" or that ends with the phrase "a 35 combination thereof" covers both single features from the list as well as any groups of features thereof.
-Furthermore, the conjunction "or," as used in the claims, shall not be construed as a logical "OR" operator of a computer program: even if a claim contains a condition, the conjunction "or" is intended to specify alternative features of the claim, such as alternative method steps.
+The conjunction "or," as used in the claims, shall be 60 interpreted as an alternative between two (or more) features and shall not be construed to specifically exclude any "non-selected" feature (such as an "XOR" operator).
+A list of features connected with an "or" that starts with the phrase "at least" or that ends with the phrase "a combination 65 computer system is further configured or programmed to: thereof' covers both single features from the list as well as any groups of features thereof.